Pprime1/csasm/README.md

 ## 1. Clean Up Code -

-1.1 - Make application start with a selection of all valid Game-Codes, allowing user to select which game they are playing. - update can use ROOM selector

-1.2 - merge the game code as room ID - DONE but need error/validity checking
+Issues to be resolved -
+1. no idea how to update the database to insert a new game

+2. need to merge the concepts of 'game', 'group' and 'room', they are all the same thing here

+3. need a routine to check if chosen 'room/group/game' is a valid one, and to error/restart if not

+4. Main display banner/footer (and table???) do not resize on smaller/mobile screens

-1.3 - Throw players to an error page when they do not allow locations to be grabbed, and inform them how to fix this
+5. Throw players to an error page when they do not allow locations to be grabbed, and inform them how to fix this

-xCANCELx1.4 - remove redundant postgrator code ... there is a player, players, recreate players and pivot players table? drop geocache?

-xDONEx1.5 - location_query and display_query duplicating the same thing but inverted.
-Can we remove location_query?

-1.6 - How to add new game data into postgrator

-## 2. Implement Vision

-2.1 - Keep track of which waypoints have a player currently in their radius (since last polling update) - set waypoint-occupied state as true (until next room poll occurs)

-2.2 - When all waypoints have a player located in them - ie: waypoint-occupied state as true -  set success as true and run reward-criteria routine

-2.3 - Secure way of calling and displaying reward page once criteria are met and no other time.
-Stop screen refreshes, halt game.
+6. Clarify all the timeouts - time to refresh player location, refresh room contents and time to remove a player once they shutdown/switch off browser on phone.

+7. Secure display - and screen pause - of reward information once success criteria is reached

-## code logic explained (in Peter terms)
+# code logic explained

 server.js    is the primary engine (server side javascript creates and runs index.ejs) - no visibility of goings on to enduser (can only be seen in heroku console).
 Must socket.emit to communicate to client side javascript